Stay Tooned! (video game): Gameplay

-Running the game on modern systems

-Running the game on a version of Microsoft Windows from Windows 2000 onwards is nearly impossible due to the highly different structures of earlier operating systems.
-The game will run, however, on Microsoft Virtual PCs with earlier versions of Windows.
-Macintosh users will likely find similar problems trying to run the game on the most recent versions of macOS, as the Classic function has been discontinued.

 Plot

 The game begins in a large apartment building in the middle of an unnamed city.
 The player takes the place of an ordinary patron living in an apartment.
 The player starts off simply channel-surfing with a TV remote and watching short cartoons and commercials that parody real-life shows; said shows include Whinefeld, a parody of Seinfeld.
 One channel has the game's chief programmer providing hints on how to play the upcoming game.

 Several cartoon characters either forbid or encourage the player to push the red button on their remote as the player surfs the channels.
 When the player pushes the button, the cartoons break out of the television set, steal the remote, and cause the entire apartment complex to go into animated form.
 The player must retrieve the television remote, which is the only thing that can zap the escaped toons and send them back to TV Land, the fictional toon world found within the depths of the television.
 The player searches the other apartments for the remote while playing about thirty games contained within them and avoiding the destructive trickery committed by the escaped toons.

 At the end of the game, once the remote is retrieved, the player must zap all of the toons back into the television (and that includes extras such as the Überbugs and the penguins).
 Once all of the toons are captured, as a plot of revenge, Pixel demands Chisel that they can not let the player get away with this.
 Chisel grabs the player and warps them into the television.
 Once they make it into TV Land, the player gets flattened, and has the disturbing realization that, in the process, the player has been turned into a toon as well.